 New Opportunities for Efficiency

 You may well worry that sharing notes will add to your workload and time pressures.
 The evolving literature and experience says otherwise.
-In one study, fewer than 5% of doctors reported spending more time addressing patient’s questions outside of visits, and most reported not changing the way they wrote notes.
+In one study, fewer than 5% of doctors reported spending more time addressing patients’ questions outside of visits, and most reported not changing the way they wrote notes.
+Indeed, most of those who adjusted their writing felt their notes improved.
 Indeed, most of those who adjusted their writing felt they improved their notes.
 We have not received complaints of having to “dumb down” notes, thereby impairing communication with colleagues.
 What’s more, patients who read their notes are more likely to be engaged between visits, and may arrive at their next visit better prepared.
 In the future, allowing patients to contribute to the record, including updating the family and social history, writing a concise, structured interval history, and proposing a visit agenda, could off-load work during a visit and free up time, which could prove mutually beneficial.

 “OpenNotes and sharing the notes made me do a better job and made me more efficient.
 I went home at the end of every day finished with all my notes.”